National frameworks to address hate crime in the United States of America

 Hate crime victim support

-In general, at the earliest opportunity, a responsible official shall provide identified victims with information about services available to them.
+Pursuant to the Victims’ Rights and Restitution Act (VRRA), at the earliest opportunity, a responsible official shall provide identified victims with information about services available to them, including referrals for emergency medical and social services and programs that are available to provide counselling, treatment, and other support.
 The responsibility for providing a victim with referrals for services during the investigation lies with the investigative agency.
-Once an investigation has been transferred to the prosecutorial entity, responsible officials should ensure that referrals for services are made, co-ordinating any existing and new referrals to ensure consistency, avoid duplication of services, and meet the best interests of the victim and the case.
+Once an investigation has been transferred to the prosecutorial entity, responsible officials should ensure that referrals for services are made, coordinating any existing and new referrals to ensure consistency, avoid duplication of services, and meet the best interests of the victim and the case.

-Victims have a number of rights during the criminal proceedings, including the right to be notified they have been the victim of a federal crime, to be informed about available medical, social, psychological and other support services, both private and public, to receive protection from the offender and persons acting in concert with the offender, to be informed about the status of investigation to the extent that this does not interfere with the proceedings, and to have personal property held for evidentiary purposes maintained in good condition and returned as soon as it is no longer needed for evidentiary purposes.
+The VRRA also entitles victims to a number of mandatory services, including reasonable protection from the offender and persons acting in concert with the offender, notice about the status of the investigation and certain information related to investigation, prosecution, and corrections, and a separate waiting area from the defendant and defense witnesses during court proceedings.
+Victims are also entitled to have personal property that is held for evidentiary purposes maintained in good condition and returned as soon as it is no longer needed for such purposes.

-Additionally, in cases when federal charges are filed involving images or material depicting the victim, they or their parent, guardian, or other appropriate alternate contact (in the case of minors) are entitled to: be protected from the accused; receive a reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding; not be excluded from any such public court proceeding unless decided otherwise by the court; be reasonably heard at any public proceeding in the district court involving release, plea, sentencing, or any parole proceeding; confer with the attorney for the government in the case; receive full and timely restitution as provided in law; have the proceedings conducted without unreasonable delay; be treated with fairness and with respect for their dignity and privacy; and be informed in a timely manner of any plea bargain or deferred prosecution agreement.
+Additionally, victims are entitled to participatory rights under the Crime Victims' Rights Act (CVRA).
+Specifically, the CVRA affords victims with rights to: be reasonably protected from the accused; receive reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding, involving the crime or of any release or escape of the accused; not be excluded from any such public court proceeding unless decided otherwise by the court; be reasonably heard at any public proceeding in the district court involving release, plea, sentencing, or any parole proceeding; confer with the attorney for the government in the case; receive full and timely restitution as provided in law; proceedings free from unreasonable delay; be treated with fairness and with respect for their dignity and privacy; be informed in a timely manner of any plea bargain or deferred prosecution agreement; and be informed of these rights and VRRA services and provided contact information for the Office of the Victims’ Rights Ombudsman of the Department of Justice.
+The Office of the Victims' Rights Ombudsman within the Executive Office for United States Attorneys receives and investigates complaints filed by crime victims against Department of Justice employees who violate or fail to provide CVRA rights.

 In October 2022, the Department of Justice issued updated Attorney General Guidelines for Victim Assistance.
-The updated guidelines include a new provision expanding authority to provide assistance to federal crime victims who do not suffer a direct financial or physical injury.
-The new provision includes an example for victims of hate crime, noting that hate crimes injure not only the direct victim but others in the victim's community.
+The updated Guidelines include a new provision expanding the Department’s policy regarding provision of assistance to individuals who do not meet the definition of victim under the VRRA or CVRA, but nonetheless were significantly harmed by the criminal conduct.
+The new policy extends to hate crime cases and specifically notes that hate crimes may cause harm not only to the direct victim, but to others in the victim's community.